-Some parts of Medicare may be subject to a late enrollment penalty.
+Medicare Part A, B, and D are all subject to a late enrollment penalty.
 The penalty amount is added to your premium for missing your initial sign up window.
-This applies to Part A if you would owe a premium, Part B, and Part D.

 A drug formulary, also called a drug list, is a list of drugs covered by a prescription drug plan or health insurance plan with drug coverage.

-Medigap (also called Medigap Supplement) is a highly regulated and standardized supplemental insurance that pairs with Original Medicare.
+Medigap (also called Medicare Supplement) is a highly regulated and standardized supplemental insurance that pairs with Original Medicare.